Simulation-based Inference with the Python Package sbijax: Introduction

 Modern approaches to neural simulation-based inference (SBI) utilize recent developments in neural density estimation or score-based generative modelling to build surrogate models to approximate Bayesian posterior distributions.
 Similarly to conventional methods, such as approximate Bayesian computation (ABC) and its sequential (SMC-ABC) and annealing-based (e.g., SABC) variants, neural SBI methods infer this posterior distribution by first simulating synthetic data and then numerically constructing an appropriate approximation to this pseudo data set.
 SBI methods are attractive for a couple of reasons.
 On the one hand, this family of methods has been shown to be more computationally efficient and often more accurate than ABC methods, in particular for smaller simulation budgets.
 On the other hand, SBI allows to easily amortize inference, i.e., to infer the posterior distribution for multiple different observations once a neural model has been trained.

-While a plethora of different models has been proposed in the recent literature, the development of adequate software packages has not followed at the same pace, and only few packages exist that allow modellers to use these methods.
-Most prominently, the \proglang{Python} package \pkg{sbi} \citep{tejero-cantero2020sbi} implements several approaches for neural simulation-based inference, such as a neural posterior, likelihood-ratio, and likelihood estimation \citep{cranmer2020frontier} utilizing a \pkg{PyTorch} backend \citep{paszke2019pytorch}.
+While a plethora of different models has been proposed in the recent literature, the development of adequate software packages has not followed at the same pace, and only few packages exist that allow modelers to use these methods.
+Most prominently, the {Python} package \texttt{sbi} \citep{tejero-cantero2020sbi} implements several approaches for neural simulation-based inference, such as a neural posterior, likelihood-ratio, and likelihood estimation \citep{cranmer2020frontier} utilizing a \texttt{PyTorch} backend \citep{paszke2019pytorch}.
 The package additionally provides an API for model diagnostics, such as posterior predictive checks, effective sample size computations and simulation-based calibration.
-However, the package lacks implementations of recent developments which pose the state-of-the-art in the field, such as by \citet{chen2023learning}, \citet{dirmeier2023simulation} or \citet{schmitt2023consistency}.
-Also, by virtue of being developed in \pkg{PyTorch} it is potentially restrictive to practitioners that do not have experience with it.
+However, the package lacks implementations of recent developments which pose the state-of-the-art in the field, such as by \citet{chen2023learning}, \citet{dirmeier2025simulationbased} or \citet{schmitt2023consistency}.
+Also, by virtue of being developed in \texttt{PyTorch} it is potentially restrictive to practitioners that do not have experience with it.
+For approximate Bayesian computation, several {Python} and {R} packages are available \citep{schaelte2022,dutta2021abcpy,approxbayescomp}.
+In particular \texttt{abcpy} \citep{dutta2021abcpy} implements a multitude of different ABC algorithms.
+However, none of these packages implement modern (neural) SBI methods.
+Furthermore, loosely related to modern simulation-based inference, the {R} package \texttt{Infusion} \citep{rousset2017summary} provides functionality to approximate summary likelihood surfaces using density estimation with Gaussian mixtures, but cannot be used for neural SBI.